richpeck/exception_handler/README.md

 ## Usage

-Development Environment
---
+###Development

 `config.exceptions_app` is only used in Rails' **production** environment.

-Therefore, if you wish to test the gem in dev, you'll need to make your app process requests as production for now.
+If you wish to test the gem in dev, you'll need to make your app process requests as production for now.
 This is a temporary step, and will be resolved in a new version:

-    #config/environments/development.rb
 ![#config/environments/development.rb](/readme/dev.jpg "Developer Testing")

 You should change this setting if you wish to test your styling in development mode.
-Please note it should be temporary

-Production Environment
---
+It should be temporary (you need to change it back once you have it looking how you like)

+###Production

      No action required